 Vegetable glycerine is an organic compound traditionally made from vegetable fat; a thick, gelatinous, and odourless liquid that completely dissolves in water.

-A complex method of extraction known as hydrolysis is used to create glycerine and fatty acids used in skincare; the raw material is subjected to a temperature of around 400° C at a constant pressure for around thirty minutes.
+A complex method of extraction known as hydrolysis is used to create glycerine and fatty acids used in skincare; the raw material is subjected to a temperature of around 400° C at constant pressure for around thirty minutes.
 This process enables water to absorb the glycerol from the fatty acid phase – once this phase is complete, the glycerol is then purified by distillation to create glycerine.

 Glycerine’s Best Bits

-It is a key molecule in skin physiology because of its important biosynthetic functions, including being a primary humectant.
+As with urea, it is a key molecule in skin physiology because of its important biosynthetic functions, including being a primary humectant.

 Maintains Water Balance

 Glycerine deeply hydrates the stratum corneum, the outermost layer of your skin.
 Studies have found that it forms a persistent reservoir in the depth of the stratum corneum, thus reducing the evaporation rate of moisture from the skin’s surface.

-My article, “The Clear Skin Difference“, does a great job of explaining the roles water and hydration have on the skin.
+Our article, “The Clear Skin Difference“, does a great job of explaining the roles water and hydration have on the skin.